 If you're trying to get your favorite artists or songs heard on the radio, here are a few helpful tips.
 We interact with many radio stations and hear a lot of helpful feedback on just what is involved in getting a song played.
 We also hear the down side of taking requests.
 I thought I'd share with you what we've heard around the industry from radio personnel.
 Just things to be mindful of and a way to do it the right way and help your favorite artist and their fans maintain a positive relationship and image with radio.
 One person doing things the wrong way or being overzealous can and does reflect badly on the entire fan base unfortunately and also on the artist.
 You don't want to associate terms like "rude", "pushy" or "demanding" with your artist or their fans and trust me, it does get associated if one or two fans are rude or "overly helpful" (and I use that term lightly).
 It's great that you want to help and that you believe in these artists and their music but it's important to know what the line is and how not to cross it in your efforts.
 In reality, one overzealous fan with the best intentions can hurt the effort more than help.

-1.)
+2.)
 BE PATIENT - Not all stations have the same music at the same time and not all will necessarily have it at all.
 They also may have it but haven't added it to the library yet.
-Most stations are corporate owned and are told who and what they can play and how often and when to play a song.
-Most can't play an artist unless they are signed to a major label and have a current single out to radio.
-Sad song but true story.
-I know, it's a frustrating, often maddening thing, but as for now, it's what it is and as much as listeners and actual radio employees hate the policies, it seems to be the obstacle for awhile.
 Stations also do what's called a "test market".
 They have surveys and target specific local areas and groups to listen to the new music they receive.
 If a song doesn't do well in a test market, it may unfortunately never even be played.
 Just be patient and keep checking periodically but know when to move on.
-Even getting your song heard by the right people at radio is incredibly competitive and difficult and when it comes to large market commercially owned stations, being added to rotation is damn near impossible for artists who are not signed to a major label.
-The best way to approach radio is to start with stations who are appropriate for your career level - college stations, locally owned small market stations, internet stations, etc. The big stations will come if you create a smaller buzz first.
+Even getting your song heard by the right people at radio is incredibly competitive and difficult in itself.
+Put yourself in the music director's and station manager's shoes, think about how many songs they have thrown at them every day.

 2.)
 BE KIND - When requesting, if you're told no or "we don't have it", please don't take out frustrations on the DJ.
 They are told what they can and can't play and if a new song is being requested, they haven't been given the thumbs up yet from management or they don't have the song yet.
 Thank them and move on.
 The years of local dj's playing whatever they want to play is pretty much over with the takeover of corporation radio.
 If you live in an area where your station is locally owned or independent, you are lucky!